Ariana Bundy: Career

 After graduating with her Le Grand Diplôme in patisserie and later cuisine, she became the head pastry chef for the Mondrian Hotel in Los Angeles.
 While at the Mondrian, she catered to parties for the Oscars and Golden Globes as well as events for Vanity Fair.
 She also consulted on various events and catered lunches for Sex and the City and Eyes Wide Shut.
 Clients she has cooked for include celebrities Tom Hanks, Nicole Kidman, Bill Clinton, Brad Pitt, and Madonna.
 Bundy worked for the Mondrian for two years and left in 2002.

 Shortly after leaving the Mondrian, Bundy published her first of two books.
-Titled Sweet Alternative, it was a cookbook featuring deserts using alternatives to dairy, gluten, or soy.
+Titled Sweet Alternative, it was a cookbook featuring desserts using alternatives to dairy, gluten, or soy.
 The book was inspired by her own food intolerances.
 In 2012 she published Pomegranates and Roses: My Persian Family Recipes, a part cookbook and part memoir.
 It received a Gourmand Cookbook Award in 2012 and also shortlisted as the best cookery book at the 2013 Writer's Guild Awards.
 The book was praised by food writers such as Madhur Jaffrey and Jocelyn Dimbelby.
 She also made the Hot 100 list of Ahlan!
 Magazine in 2013 and also featured in Hello! magazine.

 In 2015, Bundy became the host of the cookery and travel series Ariana's Persian Kitchen.
 The show launched on Nat Geo People and broadcast in Asia, the Middle East, and Africa as well as on Fox Life India.
 The show was filmed over the course of two years and explores her native culture of Iran.

 For her work in culinary arts, Bundy has appeared on television networks that include BBC's Good Food Live, Channel 4's Sunday Brunch, Sky's Taste, Euronews, Fox and Top Billing – as well as publications such as The Irish Times, BBC Good Food, Food & Travel UK, Conde Nast's House & Garden, Harper's Bazaar, Good Housekeeping, Food & Wine Magazine, The Irish Examiner, House & Home UK, Financial Times and the Sunday Telegraph.